rl1987/trickster.dev/tricksterblog/content/post/curl-beyond-the-basics.md

 $ curl --insecure --ssl smtp://smtp.sendgrid.com:587 --user "apikey:[REDACTED]" --mail-rcpt "test2048@mailinator.com" --mail-from "noreply@keyspace.lt" --upload-file email.txt
 ```

-The redacted part is Sendgrind API key that we use as SMTP password.
+The redacted part is Sendgrid API key that we use as SMTP password.

 Curl can be used to send emails, but what about receiving them?
 This is also
 possible via POP3 and IMAP protocols.